sushil-narang/Assessment-Project/README.md

 # Assessment-Project
-This is an assessment Platform
+This is an assessment Platform made in Python